All Episodes

 I just don't believe that's where he's coming from.

-John, you're on the Rush Limbaugh show with Mark Belling.
+Crofton, Maryland, and John John, you're on the Rush Limbaugh show with Mark Belling.

-I uh think we're in trouble.
+I think we're in trouble.

-Uh the guy uh knows how to negotiate.
+The guy knows how to negotiate.

 He's done it in real life.

-You you make a very good point there.
+You make a very good point there.

 I don't want to take credit for it.

-I get callers on my program that will call up and you know make the exact same point that Rush said, and they never say I heard Rush Limbaugh say today.
+You know, I get callers on my program that will call up and make the exact same point that Rush said, and they never say, I heard Rush Limbaugh say today.

 No, they grab the point and run with it themselves.